What is non-verbal communication?

 As lipreaders we are told that we can only lipread about 30% of language.
 But did you know that according to research, when we communicate with others, our words make up only 7% of our total communication?
 38% is our vocal signals and 55% is our body language (non-verbal communication).

-When you interact with others your words make up only 30-35% of your communication, and when you converse with another person you are letting them know things about yourself in ways you would never imagine – without even saying a word!
+When we converse with another person we are letting them know things about ourselves in ways we would never imagine – without even saying a word.

 Understanding what is going on between people often depends on interpreting non-verbal communication.
 Next time you are sitting at a table look at the people around you.
 Sitting with your arms folded on the table and leaning forward can denote a display of interest or a need to be more comfortable.